 - Location of the Airport: 4 miles southeast of Addis Ababa

 - Cons: Facilities are lacking, even in the new terminal that opened in 2019; can get overcrowded

 - Ground Transportation: Taxis, regular mini-buses, coaches run to and from the city center.

-Ethiopia is a leader in aviation in Africa—its main airport, Bole International, served more than 12 million passengers in 2018, making it the biggest transfer hub for destinations in sub-Saharan Africa.
+Ethiopia is a leader in aviation in Africa—its main airport, Bole International, serves nearly 19 million passengers per year, making it the biggest transfer hub for destinations in sub-Saharan Africa.
 (According to Quartz, it overtook this title from Dubai.)
-Its national carrier, Ethiopian Airlines, which is the largest airline on the continent, is hubbed here.
+It is a hub for its national carrier, Ethiopian Airlines, which is the largest airline on the continent.
 In January 2019, a new terminal opened at the airport, nearly doubling its capacity, but travelers still complain of a lack of amenities like outlets and functioning bathrooms.

 Ghana: Kotoka International Airport (ACC)